JR1811/NeMuelch-hide-body-parts/README.md

 Reset all body parts to visible: `/hide bodyPart removeAllEntries target`

 Still need an example of how the NBT is structured in-game?
 Use the previously mentioned commands to disable a body part and use minecraft's
-`/data get entity @p invisibleParts` command to inspect the listed nbt values of the disabled body parts.
+`/data get entity @p cardinal_components.hide-body-parts:hidden_parts` command to inspect the listed nbt values of the disabled body parts.

+## Invisible Armor

+Prevent armor rendering with the new

+- Invisible Armor Enchantment
+- `invisible_armor` Item Tag
+- custom Boolean NBT value on the ItemStack, called `InvisibleArmor`

+Note, that this is only a very basic implementation.
+External Mods, which don't make use of Minecraft's Armor Rendering, might not work in this case.

 <div style="text-align: center;">
 <br>